-Kyle Kazan is a seasoned investor and manager of private equity with almost three decades of domestic and international experience in repositioning troubled and mismanaged assets.
-He has a track record of growing de novo companies to industry leadership in the fields of fund/asset management, property management and insurance.
-In 1991, Mr. Kazan began investing in real estate, eventually launching many private equity funds comprised of institutional investors, family offices and high net worth individuals.
-During his career, he has owned and/or managed more than \$6 Billion in real estate assets.
+Kyle Kazan is a seasoned investor and expert manager of private equity funds with over two decades of domestic and international experience and has a track record of growing de novo companies to industry leadership in the fields of fund/asset management, property management and insurance.
+In 1991, Mr. Kazan began investing in real estate, eventually launching a total of 23 private equity funds.
 He also served on the boards of multiple international investment and hedge funds before pivoting in 2016 to the regulated cannabis industry, where he closed four funds and consolidated them to form the Company.
-Since his early service as a special education teacher and law enforcement officer, Mr. Kazan has been a vocal advocate for police reform and ending the War on Drugs and its injustices, speaking on behalf of Law Enforcement Against Prohibition (https://LEAP.cc) and appearing in many media outlets ranging from CNN to Fox.
-He currently serves on the Board of Directors of Mission Green (https://www.theweldonproject.org/missiongreen) which is part of the Weldon Project whose mission is to gain the release of all non-violent cannabis prisoners.
-Mr. Kazan is a frequent guest professor at NYU Stern School of Business, USC Marshall Business School, and UCLA Anderson School of Management, and is a graduate of the University of Southern California, where he played varsity basketball for Hall of Fame Coach George Raveling.
+Since his early service as a special education teacher and law enforcement officer, Mr. Kazan has been a vocal advocate for police reform and ending the War on Drugs and its injustices, speaking on behalf of Law Enforcement Against Prohibition (LEAP) and appearing in many media outlets ranging from CNN to Fox.
+Mr. Kazan is a frequent guest professor at NYU Stern School of Business, USC Marshall Business School, and UCLA Anderson School of Management, and he is a graduate of the University of Southern California, where he played varsity basketball for Hall of Fame Coach George Raveling.